anorouzii/developer-cms/README.md

 <p align="center"> <img  width="80px" height="80px" src="https://i.ibb.co/9YkQVrH/logo.png"/> </p>
 <h1 align="center"> Developer CMS </h1>

-<p align="center">A clean & focused headless CMS for dynamic parts of your website</p>
+<p align="center">Clean and focused headless CMS for dynamic parts of your website</p>
 <p align="center">You can deploy the CMS on AWS, DigitalOcean, opeNode, Microsoft Azure and so on, then interact with it via API</p>
 <br><br>